 Word of mouth

-If you don’t have a network of queer folks you can talk to, search for “queer exchange [name of your city]” on Facebook and request to join.
+If you don’t have a network of queer folks you can talk with, search for “queer exchange [name of your city]” on Facebook and request to join.
 Here, queer folks can post questions to their local queer community members and ask for recommendations for LGBTQIA-friendly doctors in the area.

 Local clinics and LGBT centers

 Find one near you by Googling “clinic near me + LGBTQIA” or similar search terms.
-You can also visit your local Planned Parenthood, which offers affordable care and LGBTQIA services in all 50 states.
+You can also visit your local Planned Parenthood, which offers affordable care and LGBTQIA+ services in all 50 states.

-Gay and Lesbian Medical Association (GLMA)
+Gay and Lesbian Medical Association

-The GLMA offers a provider directory that lists providers who are welcoming to the LGBTQIA community and knowledgeable about the unique health needs and concerns.
-All GLMA providers have to affirm their commitment to creating a welcoming environment for the LGBTQIA community.
+The Gay and Lesbian Medical Association (GLMA) offers a directory that lists professionals who are welcoming to LGBTQIA+ communities and knowledgeable about their unique health needs and concerns.
+All GLMA professionals are required to affirm their commitment to creating a welcoming environment for LGBTQIA+ communities.

-National LGBT Health Education Center
+National LGBTQIA+ Health Education Center

 CenterLink LGBT Community Center Member Directory

-World Professional Association for Transgender Health (WPATH)
+World Professional Association for Transgender Health

 Please PrEP Me

-National LGBT Chamber of Commerce (NGLCC)
+National LGBT Chamber of Commerce

-The NGLCC is able to certify businesses as being LGBTQIA-friendly or owned and operated by LGBTQIA folks nationwide.
+The National LGBT Chamber of Commerce (NGLCC) can certify businesses as LGBTQIA-friendly or owned and operated by LGBTQIA+ folks nationwide.

 “You’ll find local healthcare providers, adoption and neonatal concerns, and gender-affirming surgery and more,” notes Jonathan Lovitz, senior vice president at the NGLCC.